Organisation of Islamic Cooperation: LGBT rights

-In May 2016, 57 countries including Egypt, Iran, Pakistan, Saudi Arabia and the United Arab Emirates from the Organization of Islamic Cooperation requested the removal of LGBT associations from 2016 High Level Meeting on Ending AIDS, sparking protests by the United States, Canada, the European Union and LGBT communities.
+In May 2016, 57 countries including Egypt, Iran, Pakistan, Saudi Arabia and the United Arab Emirates from the Organisation of Islamic Cooperation requested the removal of LGBT associations from 2016 High Level Meeting on Ending AIDS, sparking protests by the United States, Canada, the European Union and LGBT communities.

 Science and technology

-The Organization of Islamic Cooperation (OIC) held its first science and technology summit at the level of head of state and government in Astana, Republic of Kazakhstan, on 10–11 September 2017.

 Astana Declaration

 The Astana Declaration is a policy guidance adopted by OIC members at the Astana Summit.
 The Astana Declaration commits members to increase investment in science and technology, education, eradicate extreme poverty, and implement UN Sustainable Development Goals.

 Non-state terrorism

 In 1999, OIC adopted the OIC Convention on Combatting International Terrorism.
-Human Rights Watch has noted that the definition of terrorism in article 1 describes "any act or threat of violence carried out with the aim of, among other things, imperiling people’s honour, occupying or seizing public or private property, or threatening the stability, territorial integrity, political unity or sovereignty of a state."
-HRW views this as vague, ill-defined and including much that is outside the generally accepted understandings of the concept of terrorism.
+Human Rights Watch reported that the definition of terrorism in article 1 describes "any act or threat of violence carried out with the aim of, among other things, imperiling people’s honour, occupying or seizing public or private property, or threatening the stability, territorial integrity, political unity or sovereignty of a state."
+HRW described this as vague, ill-defined, and including much that is outside the generally accepted concept of terrorism.
 In HRW's view, it labels, or could easily be used to label, as terrorist actions, acts of peaceful expression, association, and assembly.

-Legal scholar Ben Saul of University of Sydney argues that the definition is subjective and ambiguous and concludes that there is "serious danger of the abusive use of terrorist prosecutions against political opponents" and others.
+Legal scholar Ben Saul argued that the definition is subjective and ambiguous and concluded that it left a "serious danger of the abusive use of terrorist prosecutions against political opponents" and others.

-Furthermore, HRW is concerned by OIC's apparent unwillingness to recognise as terrorism acts that serve causes endorsed by their member states.
+HRW is concerned by OIC's apparent unwillingness to recognise as terrorism acts that serve causes endorsed by their member states.
 Article 2 reads: "Peoples' struggle including armed struggle against foreign occupation, aggression, colonialism, and hegemony, aimed at liberation and self-determination."
-HRW has suggested to OIC that they embrace "longstanding and universally recognised international human rights standards", a request that has as yet not led to any results.
+HRW suggested that OIC embrace "longstanding and universally recognised international human rights standards", a request that has not led to any results.

 During a meeting in Malaysia in April 2002, delegates discussed terrorism but failed to reach a definition of it.
 They rejected, however, any description of the Palestinian fight with Israel as terrorism.
 Their declaration was explicit: "We reject any attempt to link terrorism to the struggle of the Palestinian people in the exercise of their inalienable right to establish their independent state with Al-Quds Al-Shrif (Jerusalem) as its capital."
 In fact, at the outset of the meeting, the OIC countries signed a statement praising the Palestinians and their "blessed intifada."
 The word terrorism was restricted to describe Israel, whom they condemned for "state terrorism" in their war with the Palestinian people.

 At the 34th Islamic Conference of Foreign Ministers (ICFM), an OIC section, in May 2007, the foreign ministers termed Islamophobia "the worst form of terrorism".